-'Corps Morceles' employs full body tracking (using the Microsoft Azure Kinect IR sensor), which calculates the physical location and attitude of 'interactor' (viewer') bodies, to create (invisible) skeletal representations of interactors in the 3D space.
-Live video of the interactors occupying the installation space is analysed in real-time and, through the use of colour tracking and object identification, individual body parts of interactors are captured and then mapped (rendered) to their corresponding 'skeletal' element (joints, eg: knee, elbow, head, etc) to create fragmented three dimensional images of the interactors, which are displayed singularly and collectively in the video projections around them.
-The captured video fragments of the interactors' bodyparts are also swapped between different joints and also between different interactors, such that one interactor may appear to have the head of another.
+'Corps Morceles' employs full body tracking (Microsoft Azure Kinect IR sensor), calculating the physical location and attitude of 'interactor' bodies, to create (invisible) skeletal representations of interactors in the 3D space.
+Live video of the interactors occupying the installation space is processed, using colour tracking to identify individual body parts of interactors that are mapped (rendered) to their corresponding 'skeletal' element (eg: knee, elbow, head, etc) to create fragmented three dimensional images of the interactors, which are displayed in the video projections around them.
+The captured video fragments of the interactors' bodyparts are swapped between different joints and between different interactors, such that one interactor may appear to have the head of another.
 Individual captured bodyparts are also flipped, horizontally or vertically, depending on interactor behaviour.
-From time to time the system displays 3-D vectors defined by the boundaries of the captured bodyparts, connecting the swapped elements, making explicit how the process is functioning and creating another level of three dimensional geometry within the work that evokes some of its organisational principles.
+From time to time the system displays 3-D vectors defined by the boundaries of the captured bodyparts, connecting the swapped elements, making explicit how the process is functioning and creating another level of three dimensional geometry within the work that evokes its organisational principles.

 'Corps Morceles' was coded in the Processing language (version 4) on a M3 Max Macbook Pro, with the skeleton tracking coded in C# within Unity3D on an Alienware Windows laptop with NVidia graphics card.
 The software was written by the artist, including the video tracking and skeletal parsing algorithms.
 Third party libraries were used for video capture (processing.video) and network communications (hypermedia.net) between the Macbook and Windows computers.